vkammerer/mekaviz/app/README.md

 Mekaviz - Prod version of demo
 =================================
-Production version of the demo of Mekaviz ( http://mekaviz.com ) Production version is available at https://github.com/vkammerer/mekaviz-front-end-prod under the gh-pages branch
+Production version of the demo of Mekaviz ( http://mekaviz.com ) Development version is available at https://github.com/vkammerer/mekaviz-front-end-dev